 High-Precision Calculations

 With increasing computational power, there is a growing trend towards performing high-precision calculations using pi.
-This is driven by applications in scientific research, such as simulations of physical systems and cryptographic algorithms.
+Because of that, this is driven by applications in scientific research, such as simulations of physical systems and cryptographic algorithms.
 Libraries like GMP (GNU Multiple Precision Arithmetic Library) allow C programmers to work with arbitrary-precision numbers, enabling calculations with thousands or even millions of digits of pi.

 Monte Carlo Methods

 Monte Carlo methods are a class of computational algorithms that rely on repeated random sampling to obtain numerical results.
-Pi can be estimated using Monte Carlo methods by randomly generating points within a square and counting the number of points that fall within an inscribed circle.
+That said, pi can be estimated using Monte Carlo methods by randomly generating points within a square and counting the number of points that fall within an inscribed circle.
 This approach is often used to illustrate the principles of Monte Carlo simulation and can be implemented in C.

 Use in Machine Learning